AlexWan0/infini-gram/README.md

 The tokenizers used here are the [Go bindings to the official Rust library](https://github.com/daulet/tokenizers).

+# FM-Index
+This particular branch contains a WIP implementation of the infini-gram model using FM-indices instead of suffix arrays.
+FM-indices use significantly less disk while (hopefully) not sacrificing inference speed.

+Some todos:
+* Ensure same functionality as before (`numExtend`, chunking not implemented)
+* Allow use of MMap with the wavelet trees
+* Possibly better implementatino of wavelet trees (e.g., with RRR?)
+* Do BWT without constructing suffix array?

 # Build
 First, build the rust tokenizers binary:
 ```bash